opencog/docker/indigo/README.md

 * `ros-base` contains a docker image defining only the basic ROS indigo nodes shared by all robots, and nothing more.

-* `blender` contains a docker image for ROS and blender.
-Depends on base, above.  it does not provide anything beyond a configured ROS+blender environment.
+* `ros-blender` contains a docker image for ROS and blender.
+Depends on `ros-base`, above.  it does not provide anything beyond a configured ROS+blender environment.

 * `eva-ros` contains the basic Hanson Robotics Eva blender rig, together with the ROS nodes needed for vision processing.